zarek3333/adapt-contrib-imgMagnify/README.md

 **_component** (string): This value must be: `narrativeStrip`.

-**_classes** (string): CSS class name to be applied to **Narrative Strip**’s containing div.
+**_classes** (string): CSS class name to be applied to the container div.
 The class must be predefined in one of the Less files.
 Separate multiple classes with a space.

 **_layout** (string): This defines the horizontal position of the component in the block.
 Acceptable values are `full`, `left` or `right`.